elegant-scipy/elegant-scipy/markdown/ch4.markdown

 The examples above show just one of the uses of the FFT in radar.
 There are many others, such as movement (Doppler) measurement and target recognition.
-The Fourier Transform is pervasive, and is seen anywhere from Magnetic Resonance Imaging (MRI) to statistics.
+The fast Fourier transform is pervasive, and is seen anywhere from Magnetic Resonance Imaging (MRI) to statistics.
 With the basic techniques that this chapter outlines in hand, you should be well equipped to use it!